 “Every registered donor is a strong symbol of hope for those facing the toughest moment of their lives and every second chance at life is a testament to the power of our global community.” - Dr. Elke Neujahr, Global Chief Executive Officer of the DKMS Group

-The donor journey – We are there every step along the way
+The donor patient journey – We are there every step along the way

 A close-up of a donor's hand holding a red heart-shaped stress ball with the DKMS logo during a stem cell donation.
 Medical tubes and equipment are visible in the background.